jeff-wise/haskell-starter-kit-blog/README.md

 [Aeson][aeson-stackage], [Servant][servant-docs], and
 [Opaleye][opaleye-stackage].

+All this being said, if you spend any time reading Haskell discussions online, you'll see that more than a few problems are far from solved.
+You'll also see a smart, passionate community actively engaged in solving these problems.
+That passion comes from a confidence in the power of the langauge to think about these problems and encode elegant solutions.

 ## A Few Principles

 Before we review the source coee, let's review some high-level idioms in Haskell programming.